giladreich/cmake-logger/docs/README.md

 CMakeLogger also allows convenient use of measuring time:
 - `log_reset_timer` - use before starting measuring time
+- `log_time_taken` - get elapsed time in milliseconds (requires output variable)
+- `log_initial_time_taken` - get time since cmake started in milliseconds (requires output variable)
 - `log_print_time_taken` - use after operation is finished
 - `log_print_initial_time_taken` - use to know how long since cmake started
+- `log_format_duration_ms` - format milliseconds into readable duration (requires output variable)

-This is useful if certain operations in your scripts take a while and you want to print how long in seconds it took.
+This is useful if certain operations in your scripts take a while and you want to print how long it took.

-Apart from the functions mentioned above, CMakeLogger allows different customization by giving the option to override some of configurations that can be found at the beginning of `CMakeLogger.cmake` file.
+Apart from the functions mentioned above, CMakeLogger allows different customization by creating a `CMakeLoggerOptions.cmake` file in the same directory as `CMakeLogger.cmake`.
+This approach provides better organization and cmake-gui compatibility.

 See [CMakeLists.txt](https://github.com/giladreich/CMakeLogger/blob/master/CMakeLists.txt) in the root directory for example usage.